 Assessment bodies and academic competitions keep this concern top of mind when choosing their online assessment provider.
 That means the platform software is designed to be compatible with an enormous range of devices and operating system versions, whether they belong to your school, or your students bring in or borrow a device on which to take a test.

 The assessment interface has been designed by technologists with a background in teaching or the education industry, anticipating any stumbling blocks or potentially confusing aspects of set-up or operating the software to run the tests for your students.
 Most of all, it takes into account that teachers have hugely varying technical skills, so it’s designed to be as intuitive and easy to install and navigate as the most familiar everyday social media or internet platforms.

 Step-by-step instructions are easily available on how to set up for test day, and often there is an option to run a practice test to get familiar with the platform beforehand.
 If your school does get stuck, an experienced support team is just a phonecall away.

 If you’ve been thinking of registering your school for online assessments, there are many reasons to embrace the benefits of this technology.
 What’s more, students are digital natives, growing up with a smartphone in their hand.
 By and large, they love engaging with online assessments because they are already similar to their day-to-day digital activities.
 Chances are you’ll get a big thumbs up from your most important end user of all.

 Ready to make the move to online assessments for your school this year?
-ICAS 2021 is just around the corner.
+ICAS 2021 is on now.
 See sitting dates and prices.